nitad54448/yappari-5-1/README.md

 ## Commands ##
 ### Read data ###
 This command opens a menu with several options designing which type of file to read.
 Reading a new file will just add more data wihtout losing the previous ones.
-You can remove some of the datasets with the command __Delete selected datasets__.
+You can remove some of the datasets with the command [Delete selected datasets](https://github.com/nitad54448/yappari-5-1#delete-active-datasets).
 You will need to select one or more datasets in order to perform operations like fit, save, plot.. etc. A selected dataset is coloured differently, it is named in this document as _active_.
 _Note : the files given as examples in the /files directory have a decimal separator . (a dot).
 You cannot read them if the decimal separator of your system is ',' _

 #### 3 columns ####